BEFORE. AFTER. ONGOING.

 On the outside I was an energetic, motivated, fit mom and social butterfly who was the life of a party.
 On the inside, I was a mess.
 After years of trying to hold it all together, I feared I was on the verge of shattering.
 My body was failing me terribly.
 My previous efforts to take care of myself through misguided diet and exercise had failed, and I realized how my lifestyle and coping skills were contributing.

-Below is an excerpt from an email that I’d sent to my closest friends on that day, December 28, 2010.
+Below is an excerpt from an email that I’d sent to my closest friends on December 28, 2010.
 I’m not sure what made that day “the day”.
 I just know I felt drained, defeated by my lack of control, and at this point, simply unwell with often debilitating digestive, hormonal and immunity issues.

 “To my friends that I regularly drink large volumes of wine and eat copious amounts of cheese with… in order to remain the hot tamale that you’ve all come to love LOL, I have set a goal for myself to cut out alcohol completely for a couple months, and eliminate cheese and sugary treats from my diet.
 I’m telling you this because 1) apparently telling your friends makes you more accountable and 2) to lessen your shock when we get together and I bring a veggie tray and soda water!
 Here’s to a healthy and “regular” (re: bowel habits) new year”.